On Enumerating Short Projected Models: Projected Model Enumeration Without Repetition

 If a conflict occurs at decision level zero, the search space has been processed exhaustively, and the enumeration terminates (lines \nolinebreak 8--11).
 If a conflict occurs at a decision level higher than zero, conflict analysis is executed (line \nolinebreak 13).

 If no conflict occurs and all variables are assigned, a total model has been found \nolinebreak (line \nolinebreak 15).
-If no relevant decisions are left on the trail \nolinebreak \(I\), the search space has been processed exhaustively, the found model is output and the search terminates (lines \nolinebreak 17--18).
+If no relevant decisions are left on the trail \nolinebreak \(I\), the relevant search space has been processed exhaustively, the found model is output and the search terminates (lines \nolinebreak 17--18).
 If \(I\) contains a relevant decision, the found model is shrunken \nolinebreak (line \nolinebreak 20) by means of dual reasoning as described in \autoref{sec:shrinking}.
 It is blocked, and the last relevant decision literal is flipped (lines \nolinebreak 22--26).
-If no conflict occurs and not all variables are assigned a value, a decision is taken (line \nolinebreak 28).
+If no conflict occurs and not all variables are assigned, a decision is taken (line \nolinebreak 28), where the variables in \nolinebreak \(X\) are prioritized over the variables in \nolinebreak \(Y \cup S\) to avoid enumerating models which only differ in irrelevant and Tseitin variables.